-Gluten-free shortbread cookies made with oat flour and infused with roasted walnuts and dipped in chocolate.
+Gluten-free shortbread cookies made with oat flour (or rice flour) and infused with roasted walnuts and dipped in chocolate.
 The perfect healthy cookie to share with friends and family!

 If your lack of preparedness personality bares any resemblance to mine, you were eyebrows deep in various flours, sugars and binding agents last night, licking butter off your fingers, wiping ingredients off your laptop, trying to crank out every ounce of baked holiday gifts in one fell swoop.
 If you prioritize the “taste testing” step of the recipe, then just like me, you’re sleeping off a sugar hangover and reaching for an invisible glass of water to quench your sugar hangover dry mouth.